Last Updated on 27/07/2023

 By having a plan for your individual unit, you can better keep track of what needs to be done, and when.
 This will help you stay on top of things so you don’t have to play catch-up all the time.
 Plus, it can be a great way to budget for maintenance and repairs.
 Having a plan in place will also provide some peace of mind, knowing that your home is well cared for.

-What Should be on Your Condo Maintenance Plan?
+What Should be on Your Yearly Condo Maintenance Checklist?

 When you own a condo, it’s important to keep an overview of the maintenance and repairs you need to do in your unit.
 By having a condo maintenance plan in place, you’ll be more motivated to stay on top of regular and semi-regular tasks to keep your flat in good condition.
 You’ll also be more apt to deal with any potential problems in a timely manner.